NeoResearch/neocompiler-eco/README.md

 This script already builds the compilers and starts the server:

-`./buildCompilers.sh`
+`./docker-sock-express-compilers/docker-compilers/buildCompilers.sh`

+* Edit `./docker-sock-express-compilers/docker-compilers/.env` if you want to build other compilers, for example `BUILD_ALL_CSHARP=0`
   * Build list with different versions for a given compiler, such as: `docker-sock-express-compilers/docker-compilers/compilers/docker-compiler-csharp/docker_build_list_of_compilers.sh`

-* Please note that in the first build the `./buildCompilers.sh` will execute in parallel as a `screen` on the container, then, you may need to wait until the building process if finished.
-You can easily check the checkly by using `screen -d`

 #### Building C# Neo Core Compiler entrypoint based image